Collars

 2. The Fear

 Fear in dogs can be dangerous, so you never want to train a dog with fear.
 With shock training, some dogs may learn to fear people, objects, or situations they associate with the collar.
-One pet owner we know installed a wireless fence, and then their dog refused to go outside after training with it.
+One pet owner I know installed a wireless fence, and their dog refused to go outside after training with it.
 Their dog even started urinating in the house.

 3. Over-Correction